-Perona's Negative Hollow attack in One Piece sends a ghost through the opponent that leaves them crippled with despair and depression, though only lasting a few seconds.
+Perona's Negative Hollow attack in One Piece sends a ghost through the opponent that leaves them crippled with despair and depression (often wishing they were, say, some seaweed) though only lasting a few seconds.
 Usopp, who already lacks self-confidence and spends a lot of time in a funk anyway, is immune to it.

 The Lord Ruler of Mistborn: The Original Trilogy uses his powers of Soothing to deaden the emotions of anyone within about a mile radius of him, sapping them of the will to resist him (though a skilled Mistborn can counteract the effects to a degree by Rioting the emotions of those in his or her immediate vicinity).
 Later on, Vin learns to do a similar trick, though because she's much weaker than the Lord Ruler she can only effect a few people at a time.

 In Saberhagen's Books of Swords series this is what the Tyrant's Blade (AKA Soulcutter) does.
 When it is drawn from its sheath everyone in a 250m radius including the wielder is struck with such crippling despair that most will be unable to summon the will to do anything, even eat when food is provided.

 This is The Mule's favorite weapon.
 Used broadly, it makes enemy armies surrender.
 Used narrowly, it is the most horrible death possible.
 He can produce other emotions too, such as loyalty and confidence for his own servants.

 The aptly named Despair Squid of Red Dwarf causes hallucinations in its victims that are so terrible that the victim commits suicide.